Cacti/plugin_intropage/README.md

 	1.8.1 ---
 	Fix javascript/jquery error (MSIE11 fix)
-	Move Analyse DB and NTP to poller and run periodically
+	Move Analyse DB and NTP to poller and run periodically Add check for thold notigy global list only

 	1.8 ---
         Add check for cacti and spine version